 In transient transfection, the introduced nucleic acid exists in the cell only for a limited period of time and is not integrated into the genome.
-As such, transiently transfected genetic material is not passed from generation to generation during cell division, and it can be lost by environmental factors or diluted out during cell division.
-However, the high copy number of the transfected genetic material leads to high levels of expressed protein within the period that it exists in the cell.
+As a result, transiently transfected genetic material is not passed from generation to generation during cell division, and it can be lost by environmental factors or diluted out during cell division.
+However, the high copy number of the transfected genetic material leads to substantial levels of expressed protein within the temporary period that it exists in the cell.

 - Rapidly go from cloned gene to large quantities of protein in 3–7 days

 - Obtain fully post-translationally modified and active mammalian proteins

 - Use your available mammalian cell culture facilities with shake flasks and a platform shaker